Web Hosting Security is Paramount

 Managed Server Security

 Cloudways offers us and our clients security-as-a-service.
-This partnership provides a variety of security services, including intrusion detection and prevention, vulnerability management, and security event monitoring.
+This partnership provides various security services, including intrusion detection and prevention, vulnerability management, and security event monitoring.
 Cloudways also offers a managed firewall service that helps protect customer networks from attacks.

 All FatLab dedicated Servers include: